“That’s not a knife… THAT’S a knife”

 Mick ‘Crocodile’ Dundee

 All that is probably required is something to cut up a bit of food, open a few packages or trim cordage, tape or effect repairs.
 Sometimes it can be helpful to have a particular tool to repair certain pieces of gear- stoves, trekking pole locks or electronics.
+Those who wear glasses might appreciate the ability to tighten frames.
 In which case a small multi-tool could be helpful.

-In the 1980s, on many camping excursions or walks I carried a cheap flick knife that I purchased in Germany.
-The single blade was (obviously) easily bought into use with a single hand and was perfectly up to the minimal tasks required- cutting paracord for bivvies and slices of sausage for meals, well, that was about it!
+In the 1980s, on many camping excursions or walks, I carried a cheap flick knife that I purchased in Germany.
+The single blade was (obviously) easily bought into use with a single hand and was perfectly up to the minimal tasks required- cutting paracord for bivvies, slicing sausage for meals and, well, that was about it.
 Just as well as the poor blade was easily blunted.
 These days, with greater disposal income and a wish to carry something slightly less illegal, I use a better quality tool.

 No one knife is going to suit every type of walk.
-Instead, Three Points of the Compass finds it best to have a small selection of good quality, well constructed, efficient knives and or multi-tools in the home and then select what is appropriate for the planned adventure.
+Instead, Three Points of the Compass thinks it advisable to have a small selection (perhaps between one and five) of reasonably good quality, well constructed, efficient knives and multi-tools at home, and then select what is appropriate for the planned adventure and take that tool.
+I do have my favourites however and it is one particular small ‘keychain’ multi-tool that accompanies me on the majority of my hikes.
+If not that, then usually one of two favoured small Swiss Army Knives.
+I do like the smaller Victorinox products and attempt to visit the flagship London store on an annual basis.

 - Bijou SD